 Members agree to immediately refer clients to appropriate practitioners should they exhibit behaviors or make statements that would indicate the client should be assessed by a licensed professional of the healing arts.
 Any client requesting hypnotherapy for a diagnosed condition requires a prescription, referral, supervision, or direction from a licensed practitioner of the healing arts.

-Members agree that those under the age of eighteen, those considered minors, and/or those who need parental consent shall provide written proof of parental consent before and hypnotherapy services are to be provided.
+Members agree that those under the age of eighteen, those considered minors, and/or those who need parental consent shall provide written proof of parental consent before hypnotherapy services are to be provided.

 13. Conflicts of Interest:

 When setting fees, members establish fees that are fair, reasonable, and commensurate with the services performed.
 Bartering arrangements are not encouraged.
-When entering into a bartering relationship involving services, the potential exists to create conflicts of interest and misunderstandings in relationships with clients.
+When entering a bartering relationship involving services, the potential exists to create conflicts of interest and misunderstandings in relationships with clients.